Yidna/fvtt-chat-damage-buttons/README.md

 If you have any suggestions or feedback, please contact me on discord (hooking#0492)

 Shoutout to Felix#6196 for the Spell-Browser module I used as an example of how to use hooks and modify the HTML appropirately.
+Also huge thanks again for helping to style the buttons elegantly, a huge help!